-- 1: abstemious, abstentious, adventitious, annelidous, arsenious, arterious, facetious, sacrilegious. - 2: When a software house has a popular product they tend to come up with new versions.
+1: abstemious, abstentious, adventitious, annelidous, arsenious, arterious, facetious, sacrilegious.

+2: When a software house has a popular product they tend to come up with new versions.
 A user can update an old version to a new one, and the update usually comes as a compressed file on a floppy disk.
 Over time the updates get bigger and, at a certain point, an update may not fit on a single floppy.
 This is why good compression is important in the case of software updates.
 The time it takes to compress and decompress the update is unimportant since these operations are typically done just once.
-Recently, software makers have taken to providing updates over the Internet, but even in such cases it is important to have small files because of the download times involved. - 1.1: (1) ask a question, (2) absolutely necessary, (3) advance warning, (4) boiling hot, (5) climb up, (6) close scrutiny, (7) exactly the same, (8) free gift, (9) hot water heater, (10) my personal opinion, (11) newborn baby, (12) postponed until later, (13) unexpected surprise, (14) unsolved mysteries. - 1.2: An obvious way is to use them to code the five most common strings in the text.
-Since irreversible text compression is a special-purpose method, the user may know what strings are common in any particular text to be compressed.
-The user may specify five such strings to the encoder, and they should also be written at the start of the output stream, for the decoder's use.
+Recently, software makers have taken to providing updates over the Internet, but even in such cases it is important to have small files because of the download times involved.

-- 1.3: 6,8,0,1,3,1,4,1,3,1,4,1,3,1,4,1,3,1,2,2,2,2,6,1,1.
-The first two numbers are the bitmap resolution (6×8) .
-If each number occupies a byte on the output stream, then its size is 25 bytes, compared to a bitmap size of only 6×8 bits = 6 bytes.
-The method does not work for small images. - 1.4: RLE of images is based on the idea that adjacent pixels tend to be identical.
-The last pixel of a row, however, has no reason to be identical to the first pixel of the next row. - 1.5: Each of the first four rows yields the eight runs 1,1,1,2,1,1,1,eol.
+1.1: 6,8,0,1,3,1,4,1,3,1,4,1,3,1,4,1,3,1,2,2,2,2,6,1,1.
+The first two are the bitmap resolution (6×8).
+If each number occupies a byte on the output stream, then its size is 25 bytes, compared to a bitmap size of only $6 \times 8$ bits = 6 bytes.
+The method does not work for small images.

+1.2: Each of the first four rows yields the eight runs 1,1,1,2,1,1,1,eol.
 Rows 6 and 8 yield the four runs 0,7,1,eol each.
 Rows 5 and 7 yield the two runs 8,eol each.
 The total number of runs (including the eol's) is thus 44.